 AARP Foundation Experience Corps is an intergenerational volunteer-based tutoring program that is proven to help children who aren’t reading at grade level become great readers by the end of third grade.
 We inspire and empower adults 50 and older to serve in their community and disrupt the cycle of poverty by making a lasting difference in the lives of America’s most vulnerable children.

 The Experience Corps model is a proven intervention with measurable benefits for students, as well as positive mental and physical health benefits for volunteers who participate.
 By helping young students become better readers, Experience Corps seeks to ensure a lasting legacy of strong futures, supported schools and empowered volunteers.

-*Aspiranet is a statewide organization taking collective action to support communities and families as they love and care for children.
-This vision is realized through over 35 programs, more than 30 years of experience and services in six areas of expertise — family services, adoption, foster care, education, afterschool programs and community collaboration.
+AARP Foundation Experience Corps is hosted in the Bay Area by Aspiranet - a statewide organization taking collective action to support communities and families as they love and care for children.
+This vision is realized through over 35 programs and almost 40 years of experience and services in six areas of expertise — family services, adoption, foster care, education, after-school programs and community collaboration.

 Program Launch: 2005 (Oakland)

 Program Impact (2016-2017 school year)